 3. Massage ball

-It’s a much smaller surface area and sinks much deeper into the muscle tissues to provide a more effective stimulus.
+Massage balls should be made a CrossFit essential once you’re familiar with the foam roller.
+A massage ball assists with recreational pain and mobility.
+The ball has a small surface area and sinks deeper into the muscle tissues to provide a more effective stimulus.
 These are great for trigger point therapy, provide a huge amount of relief from tightness/stiffness, and are great for reaching small muscles that the foam roller can’t get.

 One trend that’s currently hitting the market – and with huge results – is the vibrating massage ball.
 We’ve worked with a few of these and the results are a great shift up from the regular massage ball or peanut.

-The vibrations reduce pain and stiffness in the muscles, as well as increasing the benefits to trigger points and excessive tightness in smaller muscles.
-You should look for a selection of vibration settings, powerful motor, and firmness as the main factors in making your choice.
+The vibrations reduce pain and stiffness in the muscles, as well as increase the benefits to trigger points and excessive tightness in smaller muscles.
+You should look for a selection of vibration settings, powerful motors, and firmness as the main factors in making your choice.

 The main focus for a weightlifting belt should be comfort, sizing, and durability.
 Whether you go for a fabric (nylon/neoprene) or leather belt, these are key factors.
 The fastening mechanism should be stable, the belt should feel sturdy, and it should be able to provide a moderate amount of resistance when you brace for a squat.